Eildon, Victoria: Climate

-Lake Eildon is most notable for its extraordinary cloud cover in winter (measuring only 69.0 sunshine hours in June); this is especially cloudy for a location at 37 degrees south.
+Lake Eildon is most notable for its extraordinary cloud cover in winter, measuring only 69 sun hours in June; this is especially cloudy for a location at only 37 degrees of latitude.
+Summers are generally warm and sunny, though with the passage of cold fronts are normally interspersed with much cooler days and nights.

+Eildon Fire Tower to the west-northwest is 407 metres higher in altitude and located on an exposed hilltop.
+Snowfalls are common here and cloud cover is extremely heavy in the winter months, as evident from the mean afternoon humidity readings in June and July.
+Cold weather can be present at any time of the year; with a daily maximum of 8.9 C having occurred on 1 December 2019, and on 3 February 2005 the maximum did not exceed 9.2 C.

 Recreation

-Lake Eildon, which sits to the north-east of the township, is used for water sports, including skiing, wakeboarding, kayaking, canoeing, and camping and fishing.

-Together with its neighbouring township Thornton, Eildon used to have an Australian Rules football team (Thornton-Eildon) competing in the Yarra Valley Mountain District Football League.
+Together with its neighbouring township Thornton, Eildon has a Australian Rules football team (Thornton-Eildon) competing in the Outer East Football Netball League.
+Thornton-Eildon currently only field a women's side, with the men's teams entering recess in 2020.

 Golfers play at the course of the Eildon Golf Club on Jamieson Road.

-There are plenty of hiking and mountain bike trails around the town and Lake Eildon that offer excellent views of the lake and surrounding mountains.
+There are hiking and mountain bike trails.

 Fishing

 Lake Eildon is a scenic destination for avid fisherpeople, and some of the more common species of fish found in the lake includes Redfin, Murray Cod, Carp and Golden Perch.
 The lake benefits from the Snobs Creek Fish Hatchery Native Fish Stocking program, which in 2020 restocked the lake with more than 500,000 Murray Cod and more than 200,000 Golden Perch.